 You're a proud member of Britain's Royal Tank Corps, founded in the wake of the First World War.
 Army chiefs recognised the contribution of tanks to that victory, which is why the Corps was formed.
 Spirits were high back then, and some people even referred to the 'war to end all wars'.

 Things in the 1930s seem different.
-You're enjouing your training with the tanks and other armoured equipment, but the daily news is less peaceful.
+You're enjoying your training with the tanks and other armoured equipment, but the daily news is less peaceful.
 Fighting has broken out in Spain's civil war, and there are military displays over in Germany.
 Adolf Hitler, the German leader, is telling his people that they must prepare for war.
 Your tank training begins to feel a lot more serious.

-ARMS RACE huge rallies.
+ARMS RACE

-Germany was slow to adopt tanks in the First World War but bu the mid-1930s was making up for things.
-Hitler and other leaders watched as dozens of new tanks paraded by at Conflicts involving tanks flared up across the globe in the 1930s.
-This Soviet T-26 tank helped the Republican forces in the Spanish Civil War, Germanu, Italy and Japan were also sending tanks to other hot spots.
+Germany was slow to adopt tanks in the First World War but by the mid-1930s was making up for things.
+Hitler and other leaders watched as dozens of new tanks paraded by at huge rallies.

+up across the globe in the 1930s.
+This Soviet T-26 tank helped the Republican forces in the Spanish Civil War.
+Germany, Italy and Japan were also sending tanks to other hot spots.

-TANK BRAVERY The motto on the Royal Tank Corps' cap badge - 'Fear Naught (nothing)' referred to the might of the tanks as well as the team spirit of those who rode in them.
+The motto on the Royal Tank Corps' cap badge - 'Fear Naught (nothing)' referred to the might of the tanks as well as the team spirit of those who rode in them.

-Handy Hint

-If you're in the Royal Armoured Corps, take a close look at the German tanks you see on the movie screen - you might meet them before long.
+If you're in the Royal Armoured Corps. take a close look at the German tanks you see on the movie screen - you might meet them before long.

-A CHANGE IN MOOD

-British tank crews trained in high spirits in the early 1930s - but before long the atmosphere would become deadlu serious as another war became more likelu
+British tank crews trained in high spirits in the early 1930s - but before long the atmosphere would become deadly serious as another war became more

 IT'S WAR!

-Teamwork underpinned Germany's dramatic early blitzkrieg ('lightning war') in northern Europe, defeating France in 1940.
+Teamwork underpinned Germany's dramatic early blitzkrieg ('lightning war") in northern Europe, defeating France in 1940.
 German tank crews were equipped with radios, which gave them the advantage in action and reaction as they swept across borders.